research

 work in progress

-• A paper on naturalness and relations.
+• A paper on naturalness, change, and inconsistency.

-• A paper on naturalness and categories.
+• A paper on positionalism and regress.

-• Another paper on positionalism.
+• Yet another paper on positionalism.

 • A paper on laws of nature and non-supervenience arguments.